 Insects have been introduced to manage populations of musk thistle, purple loosestrife, and leafy spurge (Figure 1).
-Insect numbers increase over time and continue to reduce the number of weeds.
+Insect numbers increase over time and continue to reduce the number of weeds on the right-of-way.
 Use of plant pathogens is limited at present.
 Although biological controls are inexpensive to maintain, populations lag behind those of weeds and are slow to show results.
 Biological controls usually do not eliminate a weed population, but rather reduce its severity.

-Biological controls are weed-specific, and their inability to adequately control a variety of weeds in a timely manner limits their effectiveness as management tools.
-Biological controls typically are used for regional programs targeting specific weed populations with rights-of-way and industrial areas as incidental beneficiaries.
+Biological controls are weed-specific, and their inability to adequately control a variety of weeds on rights-of-way in a timely manner limits their effectiveness as management tools.
+Biological controls typically are used for regional programs targeting specific weed populations with rights-of-way as incidental beneficiaries.